 FAQs About Behind-the-Wheel Driver's Test

-Hey new drivers!
+Hey, new drivers!
 Ready for your behind-the-wheel test?
 Not so fast.
 Let's make sure you're as prepared as possible before you arrive for your driver's test.
 Here are the answers to some of our most frequently asked questions about passing the road test for your driver's license.

 What Should I Do to Prepare for The Behind-the-Wheel Test?

-The short answer to this question is practice, study, and practice some more.
+The short answer to this question is to practice, study, and practice some more.
 Here's how you do that:

 • Study your state's driver's manual.
 You can get a copy from your state's Department of Motor Vehicles.